usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-5/Sprint-2/Continuous Improvement and Scalable Practices.md

 All of these can be living documents that evolve over time—and they should.

-### The Role of Guides in Tech and Government Work
+### The role of guides in tech and government work

 In digital services and procurement, the best guides are shaped by the work itself.
 They reflect the real challenges and lessons teams face: the security hurdles, the policy gray areas, the user needs that were harder to pin down than expected.